-Five things to know about Seahawk Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle

 He had a 4.2 GPA in high school

-If Jones can be said football smart, he also has proven to be book smart.
+Jones also has proved to be book smart.
 He had a 4.2 GPA at the De La Salle Institute in Chicago, a school that opened in 1889 and is roughly three blocks from where the Chicago White Sox play.
-Among its famous alums are former Chicago mayor Richard Daley and announcers Bryant and Greg Gumbel.
+Among its famous alums are former Chicago Mayor Richard Daley and announcers Bryant and Greg Gumbel.

 At Ohio State, he majored in family resource management, graduating in Dec.
 2017, with an eye toward someday working in finance.
 “Just always been interested in money and financial planning and things like that,’’ Jones said.